 Converted canal-side stable with a huge terraced beer garden tucked along the towpath.
 One of Lancaster's best-kept secrets — south-west facing and catches sun all afternoon.

-Set in a beautifully restored 130-year-old cotton mill on the Lancaster Canal.
+Set in a restored 130-year-old cotton mill on the Lancaster Canal.
 Great British Pub Awards 2022 finalist, CAMRA listed with up to 13 real ales.
-The huge west-facing terrace catches gorgeous evening light — one of Lancaster's best sundowner spots.
+The canal-side courtyard catches sun from late morning through mid-afternoon, with specific tables holding sun later via a gap between the pub and neighbouring buildings — a quirky spring/summer suntrap rather than a classic sundowner.

 Friendly community pub on the historic Quay dating back to 1818.
 Cask ales, craft beers, live music, and a lovely garden overlooking St George's Quay.